 HTTP Access to BucketFS

-From outside the cluster, it is possible to access the buckets and the files contained in it through HTTP(s) clients such as
+From outside the cluster, it is possible to access the buckets and the files contained in it using an HTTPS clients such as

 curl.
 You only have to use one of the database servers' IP address, the specified port and the bucket name, and

 To access buckets that are not publicly readable, you must have the user's r - read user and w- write user passwords configured during BucketFS creation.

 Using curl, you can list all the existing buckets in the database.
 The following example shows you how to list existing buckets.
 The parameters in the example are the read password (readpw) for the user, the database server IP address (192.168.6.75), and the port number (1234) for BucketFS.

 You can add files into BucketFS using the PUT option.
 The following examples shows how to upload the files - file1 and tar1.tgz into the bucket - bucket1, and display the list of contained files in this bucket.
 The relevant parameters for our example are the port of the BucketFS (1234), the name of the bucket (bucket1) and the passwords (readpw and writepw).

 Additionally, you can also use the GET option to view the contents of the files available in a bucket.

 You can delete files that are no longer needed by using the DELETE option.
 The following example shows how to delete file1 from the bucket.
 The relevant parameters for our example are the port of the BucketFS (1234), the name of the bucket (bucket1) and the passwords (writepw).